Image of Delta Chat on a phone

 4. Have the other person scan the code on your screen

 That method of key exchange ensures that only the other person you just added will be able to read the messages you send them.
 It’s important to note that server operators will still be able to see metadata associated with the messages, such as date/time sent, user profile address, and subject field, but in the case of Delta Chat the subject field is always a useless “…” ellipses which doesn’t tell you anything, and the profile address created with Chatmail servers is an equally useless random set of letters and numbers.
+So privacy should be pretty well maintained there.

 After you make secure contact connections, Delta Chat works like most other modern chat apps.
 It’s got the attachments, voice notes, read receipt indicators, location sharing, reaction emoji, etc. It also has video conferencing capabilities if you add a Jitsi Meet server URL to the settings.
 That’s another open-source server software that you can build a server for yourself or use one of the existing free ones.
 It would have been cool if the Chatmail server could also have a Jitsi Meet server built in and auto-configured, but maybe that can be a future enhancement.